European taxonomy: what it is and what are its objectives

 CSRD

-: with the introduction of this directive, a greater number of companies are obliged to disclose non-financial information, in particular those relating to sustainability.
+: with the introduction of this directive, a greater number of companies are obliged to draft their sustainability report.
 The EU Taxonomy provides the necessary framework for reporting this information, ensuring that companies can demonstrate their commitment to sustainability in a clear and verifiable way.
 This not only facilitates regulatory compliance, but also increases investor and stakeholder confidence.

 {summary #bullet -4}